sofiaoreis/sofiaoreis/README.md

 🍵 My projects:
 - [Secbench](https://tqrg.github.io/secbench/) - A dataset of 676 security patches (mutli-language, single-commits).
 - [Security Patches Dataset](https://github.com/TQRG/security-patches-dataset) - Collection of datasets for vulnerability prediction -- monthly updated.
-- [SECOM](https://github.com/TQRG/secom) - A convention for security commits messages.
+- [SECOM](https://github.com/TQRG/secom) - A convention for security commit messages.
+- [SECOMlint](https://github.com/TQRG/secomlint) - A linter for security commit messages.
+It measures compliance against SECOM.
 - [SAST](https://tqrg.github.io/sast/) - A collection of static analyzers for security.
 - [Lithium-Slicer](https://github.com/sofiaoreis/lithium-slicer) - A test minimization tool to help developers create smaller test inputs (i.e., code snippets) in their bug reports (program slicer based on the Mozilla lithium tool).
 - ... and many more that will soon be published.